-I recently had new headshots taken and as I stood outside on a warm February afternoon standing in the snow with only the “good” clothes from the waist up, smiling at the camera, I pressed the photographer that under no circumstances could she Photoshop my face.
+When I had my head shots taken, I stood outside on a warm February afternoon standing in the snow with only the “good” clothes from the waist up, smiling at the camera, I pressed the photographer that under no circumstances could she Photoshop my face.
 Do all she wanted to to the background, etc., but I wanted all my wrinkles and flaws present.
 She laughed as she’s never had that request before!

 If you cannot be comfortable in your own skin, you won’t be comfortable anywhere.
 For me I will continue to live with my wrinkles and flaws–all my pants have stretch, I will always have pounds to lose, I only own five pairs of shoes, my car is used, my gray hair no longer blends, and my morning make up regiment is mascara and lip balm.
 And that’s by choice.
 And this way I know that if we ever bump into each other at the grocery store, you will definitely recognize me!

 Are you living an authentic life?
 Or are you exhausted from keeping up a persona?